stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 the bright strange things of infancy and the quick sun-drenched glimpses of magic that old scenes brought to wide young eyes.

-  &ldquo;For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth.
-It is the glory of Boston&rsquo;s hillside roofs and western windows aflame with sunset; of the flower-fragrant Common and the great dome on the hill and the tangle of gables and chimneys in the violet valley where the many-bridged Charles flows drowsily.
+   "For know you, that your gold and marble city of wonder is only the sum of what you have seen and loved in youth.
+It is the glory of Boston's hillside roofs and western windows aflame with sunset; of the flower-fragrant Common and the great dome on the hill and the tangle of gables and chimneys in the violet valley where the many-bridged Charles flows drowsily.
 These things you saw, Randolph Carter, when your nurse first wheeled you out in the springtime, and they will be the last things you will ever see with eyes of memory and of love.
-And there is antique Salem with its brooding years, and spectral Marblehead scaling its rocky precipices into past centuries, and the glory of Salem&rsquo;s towers and spires seen afar from Marblehead&rsquo;s pastures across the harbour against the setting sun.
+And there is antique Salem with its brooding years, and spectral Marblehead scaling its rocky precipices into past centuries, and the glory of Salem's towers and spires seen afar from Marblehead's pastures across the harbour against the setting sun.

-  &ldquo;There is Providence, quaint and lordly on its seven hills over the blue harbour, with terraces of green leading up to steeples and citadels of living antiquity, and Newport climbing wraith-like from its dreaming breakwater.
+   "There is Providence, quaint and lordly on its seven hills over the blue harbour, with terraces of green leading up to steeples and citadels of living antiquity, and Newport climbing wraith-like from its dreaming breakwater.
 Arkham is there, with its moss-grown gambrel roofs and the rocky rolling meadows behind it; and antediluvian Kingsport hoary with stacked chimneys and deserted quays and overhanging gables, and the marvel of high cliffs and the milky-misted ocean with tolling buoys beyond.

-  &ldquo;Cool vales in Concord, cobbled lanes in Portsmouth, twilight bends of rustic New-Hampshire roads where giant elms half hide white farmhouse walls and creaking well-sweeps.
+   "Cool vales in Concord, cobbled lanes in Portsmouth, twilight bends of rustic New-Hampshire roads where giant elms half hide white farmhouse walls and creaking well-sweeps.
-Gloucester&rsquo;s salt wharves and Truro&rsquo;s windy willows.
-Vistas of distant steepled towns and hills beyond hills along the North Shore, hushed stony slopes and low ivied cottages in the lee of huge boulders in Rhode-Island&rsquo;s back country.
+Gloucester's salt wharves and Truro's windy willows.
+Vistas of distant steepled towns and hills beyond hills along the North Shore, hushed stony slopes and low ivied cottages in the lee of huge boulders in Rhode-Island's back country.
 Scent of the sea and fragrance of the fields; spell of the dark woods and joy of the orchards and gardens at dawn.
 These, Randolph Carter, are your city; for they are yourself.
 New-England bore you, and into your soul she poured a liquid loveliness which cannot die.
 This loveliness, moulded, crystallised, and polished by